dauwhe/wpub-explainer/README.md

 ## Content Model

 Whatever works on the web.
 In particular, unlike EPUB, the HTML serialization of HTML5 is encouraged.

+> Note: there is no list of core media types.

 ## Synchronized media